xishantingyu/SESE/day2/Cloud Computing-The Future of IT.md

 # Cloud Computing: The Future of IT

-A IT strategy report from <http://www.infoworld.com>
+An IT strategy report from <http://www.infoworld.com>

 # Questions & discussion